Seppli11/ZHAW-Summary/summaries/23HS/FLE 401/Story Corp Interview.md

 ## Thoughts/Notes/Surprises

 Something I found interesting about him and his life is how much of it has been defined by his work.
 He seems to be very proud of what he archived in his working life and how this allowed him to support his family.
-I think this is supported by the fact that he moved multiple times because of work.
+I think this is supported by the fact that he moved multiple times because of work and to be challenged at work.

+To balance the job, he always played tennis.
+This also allowed to him to meet new people, sometimes even international ones.

 ## Speech Artefacts